 16th May 2025: Newbiggin-by-the-Sea, Northumberland

-The Caffè Bertorelli looked interesting and we joined a a small group of visitors having a coffee there.
+The Caffè Bertorelli looked interesting and we joined a a small group of visitors having drinks there.
 I broke my dietary rules and after enjoying my cake I ordered a delicious bacon sandwich.
-The ones being delivered to tables around us smelt wonderful!
+The ones being delivered to tables around had us smelt wonderful!

 These posters promised interesting musical events in the area.
-The tide was out.
-I took silhouette of The Couple Statue in the bay.
+The tide was out and I took this silhouette of The Couple Statue in the bay.

-Walking back to the car park here’s the small version of The Couple Statue, great clouds and the puffin decorations we passed up to the car park.
+Walking back to the car park here’s the small version of The Couple Statue, great clouds and the puffin decorations we passed near the car park.

 From my two guide books Newbiggin-by-the-Sea is on page 57 of The Photographer’s Guide to Northumberland and on page 204 of Photographing Northumberland.